geekyarjun/searchable-list/README.md

 This will start the Storybook server, and you can view your `SearchableList` component along with the various stories you created.

+## To-Do List - Due to time restrictions I was not able to work on all the aspects of this component
+- [ ] Allow to pass getItemSize() as prop
+- [ ] Introduce isExpanded key in the data prop so we can programatically control expand and collapse of section
+- [ ] Allows async loading of data
+- [ ] Introduce searchValue prop to programatically control the search input box

 ## Conclusion

 The `SearchableList` component is a powerful tool for displaying and searching through lists of items in a user-friendly manner.
 With its customizable styles and interactive features, it can be easily integrated into any React application.
 The use of `react-window` for virtualization ensures that the component remains performant and scalable, even with large datasets.